Diploma of Hospitality Management

 At Club Training we work with you to help you gain a qualification that is relevant to your career goals.
 We’ll provide you with a flexible and relevant Diploma course that can be adapted to your workplace, enabling you to study during working hours without the stress of having to balance work, life and study.

 All of our qualification based courses are based around the Australian Qualifications Framework (AQF) which is the national set of standards that ensures consistency, high quality training and assessment services for the clients of Australia’s vocational education and training.
 What this means, is that you can be confident you are getting the very best education all the way through your career in hospitality.

 Funding & Fees

-Funding by the Queensland Department of Education and Training is available.
-Please click here to view our Government Contracts.
+Funding by the Queensland Department of Education and Training is available for this qualification is available through the VET Investment budget (Higher Level Skills).
+Please refer to the Government Contracts tab below for further information or click here to view our Government Contracts page.

 A number of the units in the diploma program are eligible for credit/advanced standing in Bachelor of Business in Club and Gaming Management delivered by Southern Cross University and the Active Certified Club Manager Award.
 The qualification is not suitable for an Australian apprenticeship pathway.

 Club Training Australia is responsible for ensuring compliance and conducts regular reviews on all of its training programs.
 Club Training Australia will ensure that through the implementation of the Australian Qualifications Framework Issuance Policy that students will be issued the certification documentation to which they are entitled to within 30 days.

 Successfully securing this qualification provides you with the skills and knowledge to be competent as a manager in any hospitality functional area.
 You would possess a sound theoretical knowledge base and be able to use a range of specialised, technical or managerial competencies to plan, carry out and evaluate your own work and/or the work of your team.

 You could find yourself working in various hospitality settings, such as:

 - Club manager